vortexdevsoftware/Nice_ui/README.md

 *   📝 Simple to use without any hidden surprises and focused towards expected behavior.
 *   🧱 Object-Oriented architecture; This means there is no need for creating the same element once every single frame just design the interface before the main loop and use Context->Render() to draw it.
 *   🖥️ DPI Aware interface this means that when properly using screen-size based size values your elements should scale properly to many other resolutions.
+*   📀 GLSL Shader support, if you require spicing-up your interface for your project.